wp-plugins/marctv-jquery-video-embed/readme.txt

 = 1.8 =

 Added new iframe embedcode for YouTube Videos.

+= 1.8.1 =

+Made jslint happy.